leaveoscaralone/react-graphql-project/exercises.md

 # Merge any conflicts if needed, otherwise you’re ready to send a pull request.
 ```

-Then go on GitHub and create a [pull request](https://help.github.com/articles/creating-a-pull-request/) from your fork to the original Codeworks repository (on the top you’ll see a button that says “New pull request“).
+To submit your work, go on GitHub and create a [pull request](https://help.github.com/articles/creating-a-pull-request/) from your fork to the original Codeworks repository (on the top you’ll see a button that says “New pull request“).

-This way we can review your work and provide you feedback.
 When you complete the next exercises, check again if your fork is in sync with upstream as described above, then push your commits to `origin` and your previous pull request will automatically be updated.
-Keep in mind that you need to send all coding assignments as you complete them, before the main course starts.

 ## Start coding